wowsinfo/WoWs-Game-Data/README.md

-# WoWs-Game-Data
+# WoWs Game Data
-Extract game data from World of Warships
+Extract some game data from World of Warships.